ankitvgupta/pycodestyle-action/README.md

 ## Example
 Add the following to `.github/workflows/myworkflow.yml`.

 Note that the PRECOMMAND_MESSAGE variable is optional.
-If you set it, it will print before your the code errors.
+If you set it, it will print before the code errors.
 For example, this is helpful if you want to print a message to refer the user to any tools you have for managing style errors.